YarinBenZimra/Weather-App/README.md

-Here's the updated README with instructions for obtaining an API key from WeatherAPI.com instead of using your API key:

----

 # Weather App

 Welcome to the **Weather App**!
 This project is a full-stack application consisting of a server and a React-based frontend UI.
 Follow the instructions below to install and run the project.